tiyd-fee-2016-05/TIY-Chatti-whatsup/README.md

   * Add border radius styling to header and footer
   * created a click function that calls for the globe to turn on "send-button"

+ David

+  * Got media queries and responsiveness to cooperate